Discerning the narrative of the Fondaco dei Tedeschi murals:

 |Fig 12.
 Venice; Fondaco dei Tedeschi: Detail Etching after fresco; A. Zanetti; after Giorgione, 18th c|

-If one were writing a visual analysis of Giorgione's Judith with the Head of Holofernes, the same mystical breeze floats the garment to expose the left leg of a Giorgione 'Great feminine' archetype.
+Comparing details of Giorgione's Judith and the Ceres of the Sacred and Profane Love (figs. 14 & 15) note the exposed left leg and a billowing red fabric.
+If one were to write a visual analysis of Giorgione's Judith with the Head of Holofernes, the same mystical breeze floats the garment to expose the left leg of a Giorgione 'Great feminine' archetype.
 Distinct from the Great mother, Judith is a beautiful widow whose husband bequeathed her valuables for her comfort.
-On the one hand she is not archetypally equitable with the Sleeping Venus or Ceres, she would have more in common with the Venus of Urbino.
-Take note of the exposed left legs on all of these goddesses.

 On the sarcophagus/fountain at the viewers left (divided into two halves by the rose bush) is a horse (a mare) surrounded by dancing youths.The myth: